captureCDR()

 Present when autoShare is enabled:

-• shareToken — the raw share token (the last segment of the URL).
+• shareToken: the raw share token (the last segment of the URL).

-• shareExpiresAt — token expiry as a Unix timestamp in milliseconds.
+• shareExpiresAt: token expiry as a Unix timestamp in milliseconds.

 Error behavior

-captureCDR() throws when it cannot guarantee persistence:
+captureCDR() throws when it cannot guarantee the evidence was persisted:

 • SDK not loaded (missing script tag or data-ec-cid)